Solar tracker

 Suntactics dual-axis solar trackers are used for small for medium-sized solar production farms.
 Useful for small business solar power and battery charging.

 A solar tracker is a device that orients a payload toward the Sun.
 Payloads are usually solar panels, parabolic troughs, Fresnel reflectors, lenses, or the mirrors of a heliostat.

 For flat-panel photovoltaic systems, trackers are used to minimize the angle of incidence between the incoming sunlight and a photovoltaic panel, sometimes known as the cosine error.
 Reducing this angle increases the amount of energy produced from a fixed amount of installed power-generating capacity.

 As the pricing, reliability, and performance of single-axis trackers have improved, the systems have been installed in an increasing percentage of utility-scale projects.
-The global solar tracker market was 111 GW in 2024, 94 GW in 2023, 73 GW in 2022, and 14 gigawatts in 2017.
-In standard photovoltaic applications, it was predicted in 2008–2009 that trackers could be used in at least 85% of commercial installations greater than one megawatt from 2009 to 2012.
+The global solar tracker market was 14 gigawatts in 2017 73 GW in 2022, and 94 GW in 2023.
+By 2024 the solar tracker market was 111 GW and 99% of new utility-scale solar projects used single-axis tracking due to lower LCoE.
+By contrast, fixed-tilt was primarily used in places with difficult terrain, brownfields, or high winds.

 In concentrator photovoltaics (CPV) and concentrated solar power (CSP) applications, trackers are used to enable the optical components in the CPV and CSP systems.
 The optics in concentrated solar applications accept the direct component of sunlight light and therefore must be oriented appropriately to collect energy.
 Tracking systems are found in all concentrator applications because such systems collect the sun's energy with maximum efficiency when the optical axis is aligned with incident solar radiation.